0429charlie/hello_ml_frontend/README.md

 ---
 The following step shows how to clone this project in IntelliJ and start contribute to it
 1. Create your own react native project.
 You can name it whatever but hello_ml_frontend is recommended :)
 2. Verify that your newly created project builds and run, especially if it run on emulator or not!!
+If not, please refer to the setup section above.
+You need your react native working before proceeding!!
 3. Set up git as following<br>
-3.1 VCS->enable version control integration<br>
+3.1 VCS->enable version control integration (click git when prompt)<br>
-3.2 VCS->Git->Remote->Add the GitHub repository<br>
+3.2 VCS->Git->Remote->Add the GitHub repository with whatever name you want and url: https://github.com/0429charlie/hello_ml_frontend.git<br>
+3.3 VCS->Git->Pull
-3.3 Right click project->Git->repository->branches->Remote->check out, then you will be prompt with an error message, click file there->Delete all file there<br>
+3.4 Right click project->Git->repository->branches->Remote->check out, then you will be prompt with an error message, click file there->Delete all file there<br>
-3.4 Then repeat the above
+3.5 Then repeat the above and wait for the indexing to finish 3.6 Finally, update the project

 Install Library
 ---